 - 16.1 The Council recognises that data protection training is crucial so that all staff understand their responsibilities relating to data protection and the use of personal data.
-Failure to comply with data protection legislation could lead to serious consequences, and in some cases may result in significant fines or criminal prosecution. - 16.2 All data protection training provided by the Council is mandatory.
-The Council currently uses an e-learning video to train all its staff, including new starters, on data protection and information security.
-Following the videos, staff will be required to complete two tests to confirm they have understood the content of the videos.
-Line managers are responsible for ensuring that all staff attend and that staff are given the necessary time to attend any organised training. - 16.3 In addition to the corporate training, some post-holders are required to undertake further information governance or data protection training where appropriate for a particular role or within a specific service area, for example the DPO and their deputy and staff with specific responsibility for processing Freedom of Information (FOI's) Act requests and Subject Access Requests (SAR's).
+Failure to comply with data protection legislation could lead to serious consequences, and in some cases may result in significant fines or criminal prosecution. - 16.2 All data protection training provided by the Council is mandatory and Line Managers are responsible for ensuring that all staff are given the necessary time to participate.
+At present, tThe Council provides all new starters with an induction pack which includes the Data Protection Policy and Procedures and Incident / Breach Reporting and Investigation Instruction.
+All staff are asked to sign to confirm they have read and that they understand the content of both documents.
+The Whilst previously the Council has recently procured used an e-learning training portal (Learning Pool) which launched in September 2021.
+Effrom January 2022 it will be the primary tool- used to train all staff on data protection and information security, access to this software is no longer permitted.
+At the time of this policy review, the Council was in the process of looking for a corporate e-learning training platform what would include both Data Protection and Information Security training modules. - 16.3 Some post-holders are required to undertake further information governance or data protection training where appropriate for a particular role or within a specific service area, for example the DPO and their deputy and staff with specific responsibility for processing Freedom of Information (FOI's) Act requests and Subject Access Requests (SAR's).